tairaeli/ICER_user_data_analytics/INSTALL.md

 - Ensure you have git installed on your system to clone the repository.

-- Download and install [Miniconda](https://docs.anaconda.com/free/miniconda/). for your operating system from the Miniconda website.
+- Download and install [Miniconda](https://docs.anaconda.com/free/miniconda/) or [Anaconda](https://www.anaconda.com/download). for your operating system from the Anaconda website.
 This will be used to manage the project's environment and dependencies.

 **Cloning the Repository**